pbedn/pbedn.github.io/content/post/2021-07-19-python-evolution-ramalho.md

 I am a self-taught programmer.
 My first language was Python, and for many years I was devoted to this language (involved in the local community, listening to podcasts, reading PEPs and Python dev mailing lists).
 And I agree with Luciano that simplicity and ease of use was the strongest point that kept me.
 After years I think it was a good choice, however currently the trend I am seeing worries me the same as Luciano.

 On my bookshelf, I have C# book because it is a language to go for video game programming.
 I have the Golang book because it is well thought, backward compatible, simple language for the concurrent web.
-And Python, it still brings me paycheck...
+And Python, it still brings me the paycheck...

 ---